-Lately I’ve observed a lot of folks being dragged out of their comfort zones.
-Some are finding the huge change in our political environment to be unsettling.
+Lately, I’ve observed a lot of folks being dragged out of their comfort zones.
+Some are finding a huge change in our political environment to be unsettling.
 And some are perplexed over the many issues around perceived changes in our social values.
 A great deal of discomfort is due to the disruption coming (and for some, the disruption already here) at the intersection of technology and manufacturing.

 Our success makes us comfortable with the way we have done things, and that comfort is what undermines us. — Sandy Shugart

 I had the pleasure of hearing a presentation on Extreme Ownership by Jocko Willinks.
 The story of his experience with Seal Team Three was fascinating.
 I found myself making note that these leaders seemed to never have relief from constant change.
 That might be the best thing for us too.
 Constant change.
 No chance to rest on our laurels.

 I am fond of pointing out that my task as an Executive Coach is to “comfort the afflicted and to afflict the comfortable.”
 That is to say, we need to make the invisible (head in the sand) visible.
 We need to name the issue and work to find an acceptable solution.
 The afflicting part comes in when we create the needed disruption to move our organization forward.
 And we must take care of those who believe that the change is not in their personal best interest.
 That’s the “giving comfort” part of the process.